iHDeveloper/kotraction/README.md

 # Kotraction
-A library for handling discord intraction (aka slash command)
+Kotlin library for handling discord interactions

 **This library is under development**